1Recorded at Hammersmith Odeon, London 22nd November 1979

 The 1998 issue of All American Alien Boy included a rare version of Rape with a couple of lines from (Gene Kelly's) Singin' In The Rain in the intro.
 That version has not been on subsequent issues, and has been omitted here.

 Ian guested at a Rick Derringer benefit gig in September 1981.
-Ian provided vocals on Just Another Night and on a medley of medley of All The Young Dudes, Roll Away The Stone and Ships.
+Ian provided vocals on Just Another Night and on a medley of All The Young Dudes, Roll Away The Stone and Ships.
 This show was released as Rick Derringer and Friends, but neither of these tracks have been included here.

 The 30th Anniversary issue of You're Never Alone With A Schizophrenic included a bonus disc of live tracks.
 Although the Hammersmith tracks are included (as part of If You Wait Long Enough For Anything, You Can Get It On Sale) the rest have been omitted.